hcilab/wams/DESIGN.md

 GestureController to enable server-side gestures.
 Transformations applied to a group are applied to each view in the group.

+Mixins used by this class: Locker, Lockable, Transformable2D.

 ### ServerView

 The ServerView represents a client's logical view within the workspace.

+Mixins used by this class: Locker, Interactable.

 ### Device

 This class represents a client's physical device.
 It is used for transforming input point coordinates when server-side gestures are in use.

+Mixins used by this class: Transformable2D.

 ### ServerItem

 The ServerItem maintains the model of an Item.
 It allows for transformations and hit detection.
 Transformations are published automatically to the clients.

+Mixins used by this class: Identifiable, Hittable.

 ### ServerImage

 Similar to the ServerItem class, but with methods and properties specific to images.

+Mixins used by this class: Identifiable, Hittable.

 ### ServerElement

 Similar to the ServerItem class, but with methods and properties specific to HTML elements.

+Mixins used by this class: Identifiable, Hittable.

 ### MessageHandler